gmdelc66/primalitytest/README.md

     Use returnwithpsuedoprimeresults=True to see if any psuedoprimes are in the answer.
 Future versions should have these rather than the engine getting stuck on the factorization, but this is for a future release.

-    This is in bera.
+    This is in beta.
 It returns results for numbers that other prime engines can't 1 off the powers of 2.
 Maybe more but i haven't tested much yet.
 Try this with 2**600-1, 2**600+1, 2**700+1, 2**1200-1 And see that you can get immediate results where with https://pari.math.u-bordeaux.fr/gp.html and https://www.alpertron.com.ar/ECM.HTM, sympy's factorint, cant seem to factor at all or near the speed this